amd/node-scraper/CONTRIBUTING.md

 ### Pre-commit hooks

-This repository uses [pre-commit](https://pre-commit.com/) to automatically format code and generate documentation.
+This repository uses [pre-commit](https://pre-commit.com/) to automatically format code.
 When you commit changes to plugin files, the hooks will:

 1. Run code formatters (ruff, black)
 2. Run type checking (mypy)
-3. Automatically regenerate plugin documentation (`docs/PLUGIN_DOC.md`)

 #### Setup